What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 Closed collaboration is most useful when you’re working on a start-up or an innovative product to commercialize.
 Closed collaborative groups are much smaller, and they involve more frequent and closer interaction between members.

 The practice of co-design happens not only in product design but also in educational settings and elsewhere (Mattelmäki and Visser, 2011).
-The projects might last different lengths of time and go through various stages.
+Projects might last different lengths of time and go through various stages.
 The way users and stakeholders contribute can also differ.

 Overall, there are three main ideas behind co-design: